sonbyj01/sonbyj01.github.io/_posts/2020-05-24-Automate-web-scrapping-weather.markdown

 -----

-Now in the first photo, the data that I want to extract from here is the nice big 60 in the middle of that circle and in the second photo, the data I want to extract are pressure, visibility, dew point, humidity, rainfall, and snow depth.
-So now that I have my eyes on the prize, it's time to inspect element and find some unique references to help find these data values.
-I will only do it for the first one (temperature), but I'm sure you can figure the other ones out.
+Okay cool cool cool, so now after roaming through the webpage, I've locked my focus on specific values that I want to pull: the temperature in the middle of the circle on top and most of the data from the 'ADDITIONAL CONDITIONS' section.
+With that in mind, I'm going to 'Inspect Elements' and find those values in the HTML code.
+From here, I can find unique attributes within the code, which is basically the driving force of this script.

+For all intents and purposes (and out of sheer laziness), I will only follow through with finding and pulling the temperature.
+But hey!
+Think about it this way:
+I'm giving you an exercise for you to practice this on your own!
+And don't worry, I'll be posting my code as well just in case you're in a rush to figure something out.

 -----